 When an XRay shows that a vertebra has been fractured, it is imperative that an MRI be taken right away to see if the spinal cord is in danger.
 The image at right shows how a bone can break off, move into the spinal canal and compress the spinal cord.

 In this case surgeons can go in, clean up bone fragments and stabilize the area by doing a spinal fusion.
 Titanium spacers can replace lost bone and segments of the spine are stabilized with screws and rods.

 For less severe, but still unstable fractures, surgeons can inject them with cement.
 This instantly stabilizes the area and can provide immediate pain relief.

 Spinal surgery has come a long way in just this last decade.
 More options are available now and the outcome is better than ever.
 The Spine Center wishes Danny Davis all the best and a speedy recovery.

-In Blog, Spine Center Blog Tags: , broken back, cement, Danny Davis, fractured vertebra, fusion, kyphoplasty, Olympic Hopeful, Olympics, snowboarder, spinal fusion, Spine Center, vertebroplasty
+In Blog, Spine Hospital Blog Tags: , broken back, cement, Danny Davis, fractured vertebra, fusion, kyphoplasty, Olympic Hopeful, Olympics, snowboarder, spinal fusion, Spine Center, vertebroplasty